 i) Involving employees in the decision-making process in the organization entails ensuring that a good relationship exists between management and the employees.
-Management should ensure that teamwork is encouraged in the workplace, while strong emphasis on cooperation and consensus is encouraged.
-The recommendation is appropriate because from the findings of the study, the researcher established that involving employees in decision making and other management processes leads to easier implementation of various strategies, motivated employees, effective management of the change process and therefore significantly improves employee performance and by extension the organization's performance.
-For instance, the ANOVA table reveals that, involving employees in organizational processes is directly related to their performance.
-This affirms to the findings of Lawler (1996) who studied the importance of organizational culture on employee performance.
-Lawler (1996) found out that organizations that use the collective abilities of its workforce in a competitive manner achieve higher superior performance.
+Management should ensure that teamwork is encouraged in the workplace, while emphasis cooperation and consensus is encouraged.
+The strong on recommendation is appropriate because from the findings of the study, the researcher established that involving employees in decision making and other management processes leads to easier implementation of various strategies, motivated employees, effective management of the change process and therefore significantly improves employee performance and by extension the organization's performance.

 - ii) The study findings indicate that adaptable organizations are driven by their customers, take risks and learn from their mistakes, and have capability and experience at creating change.
-They are continuously changing the system so that they are improving the organizations' collective abilities to provide value for their customers.
-Companies with strong adaptive cultures based on shared values outperformed other companies by a significant margin Kotter and Heskett (1998).
-Corporate cultures which help organizations anticipate and adapt to change will be successful over the long term.
-Appropriate corporate culture should have the ability to fit into the prevailing organizational climate or to adjust to the changes in the internal and external environment of an organization for high performance to be achieved and sustained.
-Kenya Commercial Bank should have the adaptable culture with ability to adjust to the dynamics of the business environment. - iii) Organizations such as Kenya Commercial Bank should take deliberate measures/initiatives to ensure employees understand the strategic objective(s), mission and vision of the organization and ensuring that the organization adopts a customer-oriented culture, translating to improved customer retention and loyalty.
-From the study findings, it is apparent that employees who understand the strategic objectives of the organization, the mission and vision and those who adopt a customer-oriented culture will have a improved performance leading better performance of the organization.

-- iv) From the study findings, organizations that consistently apply the various aspects of their corporate culture will have superior performance.
+They are continuously changing the system so that they are improving the organizations' collective abilities to provide value for their customers. - iii) Organizations such as Kenya Commercial Bank should take deliberate measures/initiatives to ensure employees understand the strategic objective(s), mission and vision of the organization and ensuring that the organization adopts a customer-oriented culture, translating to improved customer retention and loyalty.
+From the study findings, it is apparent that employees who understand the strategic objectives of the organization, the mission and vision and those who adopt a customer-oriented culture will have a improved performance leading better performance of the organization. - iv) From the study findings, organizations that consistently apply the various aspects of their corporate culture will have superior performance.
 What really matters, then, isn't what cultural standards you set but rather the fact that you set them and stick with them over a long period of time.
 Consistency helps organizations to reap the benefits of company culture. - v) The study affirmed the fact that the leadership style of an organization plays a crucial role in developing, influencing or shaping, sustaining and changing the corporate culture of an organization.
-The findings are aligned with Pankaj (2013) who explains thatLeaders must live by the culture, set the tone and be the role models.
 Leaders need to view culture as a distinctive value proposition that fulfills the demands of the market.